jubair-jx/jubair-jx/README.md

 <h1 align="center">Hi There 👋, This is Mohammad Jubair</h1>
 <h3 align="center">Hey✌️ !
-This is Mohammad Jubair.
-As an enthusiastic Web Developer, My goal is to collaborate with a talented team that values continuous learning and embraces cutting-edge technologies.
-I can utilize my technical skills, creativity, and passion for software development.
-With a strong foundation in the MERN stack and two years of professional experience,</h3>
+This is Mohammad Jubair. a passionate and driven Full Stack Web Developer from Chattogram, Bangladesh.
+With over 2 years of hands-on experience in web development and software development, I specialize in building dynamic and responsive web applications using cutting-edge technologies.,</h3>

 ![About Me](https://github.com/jubair-jx/jubair-jx/blob/main/aboutme.gif)